jmwyrick/cds-303-project/README.md

 ## Setup
-Download Docker (Availible at [docker.io](https://www.docker.com/products/docker-desktop)) Download the files containing the model and apps (Either git clone or click the download button and download as zip
+Download Docker (Availible at [docker.io](https://www.docker.com/products/docker-desktop)) Download the files containing the model and apps (Either git clone or click the code button and "Download as .zip")

 ## Running the Container Without the Model
 The cds303-docker folder contains a containerized dash app without the actual model.
 To build and run the app use the following commands: